theNewDynamic/oregonsadventurecoast.com/content/event/in-a-landscape-classical-music-in-the-wild.md

 Tickets are required to join this event due to COVID-19 restrictions on capacity.

 * Regular tickets are $30
-* Limited number of FREE tickets available for Coos County residents
+* Limited number of FREE tickets available for Coos County residents - SOLD OUT BOTH NIGHTS
-* Limited number of FREE tickets available for Electronic Benefits Transfer (EBT) card holders
+* Limited number of FREE tickets available for Electronic Benefits Transfer (EBT) card holders - SOLD OUT AUG 10
-* Limited number of FREE tickets available for ages 25 and under
+* Limited number of FREE tickets available for ages 25 and under - SOLD OUT BOTH NIGHTS

 If you need assistance in purchasing tickets, email our ticketing office at [tickets@inalandscape.org](mailto:tickets@inalandscape.org)